Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva 8880 Alien Face Mesh Task Chair

-On the whole, then, we provisionally recommend this model.
+Overall, we provisionally recommend this model.
 It’s got an interesting aesthetic and is fine for light to moderate use, but if you’re looking for something you can use for 8+ hours a day, expect to do a bit of DIY tinkering.

 Viva 2319F Lime Green Midback

-We can only give the model a provisional recommendation though because it’s only useful for people who:
+We can only give the model a provisional recommendation, though, because it’s only useful for people who:

 If all of those things apply to you, this is a fun, budget-friendly choice.